ON THE WARPATH AGAINST CONFLICTS – James 4:1-10 (Continued)

 Herb Vander Lugt, in a Daily Bread devotional, offers three tests of humility.
 First, how do you rate in the precedence test?
 Do you feel low when others are honored because they outshine you?
 Are you filled with envy and dominated by a competitive spirit?
 Are you like Jesus’ disciples who disputed among themselves about who was the greatest?

 Second, can you pass the sincerity test?
 A man once said, “I thank God that whatever faults I might have, I’m not proud!”
 Someone jokingly replied, “You shouldn’t be.
 You have nothing to be proud of!”
-At this, the fellow became indignant and retorted, “I haven’t?
+At this the fellow became indignant and retorted, “I haven’t?
 Well, I’ve got as much to be proud of as you have!”
 This immediately revealed that he was not genuinely humble.

-Third, how would you score on the criticism test?
+Third, how would you score in the criticism test?
 Do you react unfavorably when someone points out your failings?
 What if someone rebukes you?
 Do you become hostile and defensive, trying in some way to justify yourself?
 Do you retaliate by finding fault with others?
 Or do you remain meek and unruffled?

 Those aren’t easy tests to pass, are they?
 And God doesn’t “grade on a curve”, if you know what I mean.
 His standard is perfection, not “above average”.

 In verses 7-10, James tells his readers, in no uncertain terms, how to put this quotation from Proverbs into effect in their lives.
 James must have been a very godly man, and greatly loved and respected by these scattered churches, in order for him to be able to reprimand them in such ways, as a father reprimands his children.
 James was also the half-brother of Jesus Christ.
-I can imagine that every time they saw him or heard from him, they were reminded, not only of his close spiritual relationship to Christ but also of his physical relationship as Christ’s brother.
+I can imagine that every time they saw him or heard from him, they were reminded, not only of his close spiritual relationship to Christ, but also of his physical relationship as Christ’s brother.
 The two of them may even have had some physical resemblance.
 We don’t know.
 But once again James is chiding these believers as a father would chide his misbehaving children.
 He and the Spirit of God know that this is what they need to hear.

 In verse 7 James says, “Submit yourselves, then, to God, resist the devil and he will flee from you.”
 There are two parts to this command, and the second is dependent upon the first.
 The Greek word translated “submit” is actually a military term.
 It means to “place oneself under the proper rank”.
 God is the Commander-In-Chief, and therefore deserves our undivided allegiance and obedience.

 Last week I failed to submit to God and resist Satan.
 I wanted things done my way and according to my timetable.
 The result was an outburst of anger on my part.
 There was no excuse for it.
 Is there an area of your life that has not been submitted to God?
 Do you still maintain control over areas of your life?
 The Lord Jesus lived and died in submission to His Father.
 In the Garden of Gethsemane, Jesus prayed, “Father, if you are willing, take this cup from me; yet not my will but yours be done”.
-(Luke 22:42) You might want to commit this little rhyme by D.L.
-Moody to memory, as I have, and it may come to your mind often: “Be humble or you’ll stumble!”
+(Luke 22:42)

 The second half of verse 7 is dependent on the first half.
 It says, “Resist the devil and he will flee from you.”
 Ephesians 4:27 says: “Do not give the devil a foothold.”
 Here in verse 7, the word translated “resist” or “oppose” literally means “stand against”.
 Evangelist Billy Graham said, “Many jokes are made about the devil, but the devil is no joke.”
 Demonic activity and Satan worship are on the increase in all parts of the world.
-The Bible says that because Satan realizes that his time is short, his activity has increased more than at any other time in history.
-The Lord Jesus overcame the devil, not by argument, but by simply quoting Scriptures.
-That’s why it is so important to learn and memorize Scripture passages.
+The Bible says that because Satan realizes that his time is short, his activity has increased more than any other time in history.
+The Lord Jesus overcame the devil, not by argument but by simply quoting Scriptures.
+That’s’ why it is so important to learn and memorize Scripture passages.

 Peter goes on to talk more about this in his letter.
-He says of the devil, “Resist him, steadfast in the faith” (I Peter 5:7-8).
+He says of the devil, “resist him, steadfast in the faith” (I Peter 5:7-8).
 The apostle Paul tells us in Ephesians 6 to “stand firm” once we have been clothed with the armor of God.
 When I returned to my barracks after receiving Christ as my Savior and Lord at an Overseas Christian Servicemen’s Center in Thailand, I started having doubts about my salvation.
-So I opened my Bible and looked up the five verses on assurance of salvation that I was given, and I read them over and over again.
+So I opened my Bible and looked up the five verses on assurance of salvation that I was given, and read them over and over again.
 Then I went to sleep.
 In the morning I had all five of those verses memorized and had no doubts about my salvation.

 Our Daily Bread devotional once shared a story about a boy who had a similar experience.
-A schoolboy was brought to a saving knowledge of the Lord Jesus Christ through that wonderful verse in John 5:24, “Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into judgment, but is passed from death unto life.”
+A school boy was brought to a saving knowledge of the Lord Jesus Christ through that wonderful verse in John 5:24, “Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into judgment, but is passed from death unto life.”
 However, when the lad arrived home and was sitting on the davenport by himself, the devil began to disturb him and tried to make him think that Jesus had not really saved him at all.
-At length, the struggle in his heart became so fierce it seemed as though the adversary of his soul was actually under the couch talking to him.
-For a while he did not know how to answer Satan and his taunting charges; but finally, the Holy Spirit reminded him of James 4:7 about resisting the devil.
-Opening his pocket Testament, he placed his finger on John 5:24, and then, reaching his arm under the davenport, he said aloud, “There you are, Satan, read it for yourself!”
-At that moment victory was won, assurance of salvation was gained, and the evil one left him.
+At length the struggle in his heart became so fierce it seemed as though the adversary of his soul was actually under the couch talking to him.
+For a while he did not know how to answer Satan and his taunting charges; but finally the Holy Spirit reminded him of James 4:7 about resisting the devil.
+Opening his pocket Testament, he placed his finger on John 5:24 and then, reaching his arm under the davenport, he said aloud, “There you are, Satan, read it for yourself!”
+In that moment victory was won, assurance of salvation was gained, and the evil one left him.

 Has the devil been troubling you?
 If so, resist him with prayer and the Word of God.
 Put on the “full armor of God”.
 Submit to the will of God and depend on the power of God.

 Verse 8 sounds like a pious platitude or a godly principle that James is giving the churches, but I don’t think that was his intent.
-Based on what James says before it and after it, I think it should be written: “Draw near to God!”
-“And He will draw near to you!”
+Based upon what James says before it and after it, I think it should be written: “Draw near to God!
+And He will draw near to you!
 Are you getting a different perspective on this passage of Scripture?
 I sure am!

 I hope you have someone who can be “brutally honest” with you, and you accept it, repent, and grow as a result.
 I also hope you have someone with whom you can be brutally honest.
 It works both ways, doesn’t it?